The Commercial, Herne Hill: The Commercial in popular culture

 The Commercial in Herne Hill is cited as an influence by author John Ashton for his 2007 novel 'Dinner with Mandelson'.

 In the 2018 book 'Today South London, Tomorrow South London', The Commercial is visited by the protagonists Dulwich Raider, Dirty South, Half-Life, and Cousin Max, where they sit outside and "survey the piazza".

+The Commercial Pub in Herne Hill is specifically referred to as "fantastic" by comedian and presenter of The Mash Report, Nish Kumar, in a 2020 interview with New York Magazine.

 In 2022, the poet Linton Kwesi Johnson was interviewed by The Observer in the beer garden of The Commercial.

 Recent history

 The Commercial was named as South East London CAMRA 'Pub of the Season' in winter 2008/09.
 The pub also holds the Cask Marque Award for serving great quality real ale.
 It also runs a popular Monday evening quiz night.

 The Commercial closed for a major refurbishment in February 2017, officially dropping the word 'Hotel' from its name when reopening a few weeks later.
 It is currently owned by Mitchells and Butlers, and includes a small beer garden at the back.
 It is listed by Mitchells and Butlers as one of its 'Castle' brand pubs, "decidedly individual, with a character to suit its community".
 The Commercial is also included in CAMRA's Good Beer Guide 2018.

 The Commercial pub also features in a print celebrating Herne Hill's historic pubs, displayed on lamppost banners in the local area.